jarenunzen/cambodiaicg/Training2026/embeddings_training.md

 # Step 3
-Enter a new header (using comment syntax) for the script and save it as: 'KeoSeima_LandCoverClassification_2024'
+Enter a new header (using comment syntax below) for the script and save it as: 'KeoSeima_LandCoverClassification_2024'

 ```js